amikael/depconv/README.md

 The algorithms for other formats are included for review purposes and the tool itself needs a separate publication.

-Known bugs/caveats & requests for help in coding:
+Known bugs/caveats & Requests for help in coding:
 ------------------------------------------------
 - currently supports only the U-CONNL primary structure with further restrictions like nonprojective trees
 - the naming of the formats is unsatisfatory